SSWConsulting/SSW.Rules.Content/rules/video-editing-terminologies/rule.md

 2. Screen share during a live demo
 3. Combination of talking heads in a split screen

-For example, the interview of Adam and Jakob talking is the “primary footage” which drives the story.
+For example, the interview of Adam and Jakob talking is the "primary footage" which drives the story.

 ![](Primary-Footage-Example.png)